Learning Unknown Service Rates in Queues: A Multi-Armed Bandit Approach: Introduction

 However, this upper bound does not tell the whole story for the queueing bandit: we show that there are two ``stages'' to the queueing bandit.
-In the {\em early} stage, the bandit algorithm is unable to even stabilize the queue -- effectively, the expected success probability (expectation taken over both the arm Bernoulli random variables and the arm selection by the bandit algorithm) is smaller than the arrival probability of a job.
-Thus, on average, the queue length increases over time and is continuously backlogged (because the arrival rate exceeds the expected service rate), leading to an ``unstable'' growth of the queue; therefore the queue-regret grows with time, similar to the cumulative regret.
-Once the algorithm is able to stabilize the queue---the {\em late} stage---then a dramatic shift occurs in the behavior of the queue regret.
+If the arrival probability of a queue is higher than the service probabilities of all but the corresponding best server, the bandit algorithm is unable to even stabilize the queue in the {\em early} stage -- i.e., on average, the queue length increases over time and is continuously backlogged; therefore the queue-regret grows similarly to the traditional regret.
+Once the algorithm is able to stabilize the queue --- i.e., in the {\em late} stage --- a dramatic shift occurs in the behavior of the queue-regret.
 A stochastically stable queue goes through {\bf regenerative cycles} -- a random cyclical behavior where queues build-up over time, then empty, and the cycle repeats.
-The associated recurring``zero-queue-length'' epochs means that sample-path queue-regret essentially ``resets'' at (stochastically) regular intervals; i.e., the sample-path queue-regret becomes zero or below zero at these time instants.
+The associated recurring``zero-queue-length'' epochs means that sample-path queue-regret essentially ``resets'' at (stochastically) regular intervals; i.e., the sample-path queue-regret becomes non-positive at these time instants.
 Thus the queue-regret should fall over time, as the algorithm learns.